 - 6 Tablespoons unsalted butter

-- 8 ounces (2 baking bars) white chocolate, chopped
+- 8-9 ounces (2 bars) quality white chocolate

-- 1 and ¾ cups all-purpose flour
+- 1 ¾ cups all-purpose flour gluten-free if needed

 - ½ teaspoon baking powder

 - ½ cup granulated sugar

 - 2 large eggs room temperature

 - ½ cup packed light or brown sugar